albertocaleffi/got/README.md

 ## How to Write Templates

-A got template lets you write text that you want to print out but gives you some handy tags to let you inject actual Go code.
+A got template lets you write text that you want to print out lets you inject actual Go code.
 This means you don't need to learn a new scripting language to write got templates—you already know Go!

 ### Raw Text

 Any text the `got` tool encounters that is not wrapped in `<%` and `%>` tags is considered raw text.
 If you have a template like this:

 ```
 hello!